Jefferyy-Peng/AXI_DMA_CONTROLLER/README.md

 # AXI_DMA_CONTROLLER

-## 简介
+## Introduction
-* 基于AXI接口实现的DMA controller，包含主机，从机两个模块。
+* This is a DMA controller implemented based on AXI interface.
+It is consisted by a master and a slave module
-* 目前支持burst传输模式中的FIXED和INCR mode
+* Now only support FIXED and INCR burst mode
-* 可run time调整AXI总线传输长度以及单次传输最大位宽，支持AXI Narrow传输机制
-* 可参数化调整总线以及数据位宽，最大数据位宽128bit
-* 暂不支持地址非对齐传输以及4K地址边界处理
+* Bus width and max data width in each beat is runtime configurable.
+It also supports AXI Narrow transfers
+* Unalligned Transmit and 4K address boundary handling is not supported yet

-## 文件结构
+## File structure
 * src
   * axi_dma_controller.v
   * axi_slave.v